alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 //sampleStart
     val readOnlyNumbers = listOf(1, 2, 3)
     println("This list has ${readOnlyNumbers.count()} items")
-    //This list has 3 items
+    // This list has 3 items
 //sampleEnd
 }
 ```